puppetlabs/puppet-docs/source/pe/2.5/quick_writing.markdown

     }
 {% endhighlight %}

 > You have created a new module containing a single class.
-Puppet now knows about this class, and it can added to the console and assigned to nodes.
+Puppet now knows about this class, and it can be added to the console and assigned to nodes.
 >
 > This new class:
 >